muratk5n/thirdwave/en/README.md

 ----

 High NG prices create an oppo for an H2 based solution here.
-Steelmaking already uses H2; in fact there are no green alternatives other than H2 for their furnaces.
+Steelmaking already uses it; in fact there are no green alternatives other than H2 for their furnaces.

 ---